nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Prefix `/appton` is matched using an instance of `GetCommandParser`
 2. A new `GetAppointmentByDateCommandParser` instance is created and parses the user input (specifically the date inputted)
 3. A `GetAppointmentByDateCommand` instance containing the date of the appointment is created and returned
-4. The `GetAppointmentByDateCommand` is executed, accessing the list of `PastAppointment` of the specified patient to be returned in a `CommandResult`
+4. The `GetAppointmentByDateCommand` is executed, accessing the list of `PastAppointment`s for every patient to be returned in a `CommandResult`
-5. The model is updated such that the *filtered* list only displays patients who have an appointment on the specified date.
+5. The model is updated such that the *filtered* list only displays patients who have both an upcoming or past appointment on the query date

 To ease the parsing of date inputs using `LocalDate`, we have standardized the input query to be in the format of `dd-MM-yyyy`.